Skip to Main Content

 Open Access: How to Publish OA

-The library has publishing agreements to pay Article Processing Charges (APC's) in order to publish as Gold Open Access in several selected journals.
+SMU Libraries has publishing agreements to pay Article Processing Charges (APCs) to publish as Gold Open Access in several selected journals.
+The agreement applies if the SMU author is listed as the corresponding author.

 Submit your article via the typical submission process for that journal.
 After manuscript acceptance, if the journal has an open access agreement with us, you will be advised that OA publishing is available to you, with SMU paying the publication costs.
 You can choose whether or not to accept it.